stumptownlabs/ansible-geoserver/README.md

 # ansible-geoserver

-An Ansible role for installing Geoserver 2.7.0 on Ubuntu via apt.
+An Ansible role for installing Geoserver 2.7.0 on Ubuntu.

 ## Role Variables